-Committee Chairperson
+Committee Chair

 In March 2021, Ms. Messemer replaced Dr. Humer as chair of the Audit Committee.
+In September 2021, Dr. Sato joined the International and Business Development Oversight Committee, and Ms. Barrett replaced Mr. Sisitsky on the Audit Committee.
 Below is a description of each committee of the Board of Directors.
-The Board of Directors has determined that each member of each committee meets the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
+The Board of Directors has determined that each member of each committee, other than Mr. Kazam on the International and Business Development Oversight Committee (a committee that is not required under Nasdaq rules), meets the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.